Cleethorpes: Governance

-Cleethorpes is currently part of the parliamentary constituency of the same name, which also includes other towns in the area, including Immingham and Barton-upon-Humber.
+Cleethorpes is currently part of Great Grimsby and Cleethorpes, which also includes other towns in the area, including Immingham and Barton-upon-Humber.
 Prior to 1997, Cleethorpes had been included in the constituencies of Brigg and Cleethorpes, Louth (Lincolnshire) and Grimsby.

 Since 1945, the members of parliament for Cleethorpes have been as follows:

 Since 1996 Cleethorpes has formed an unparished area in the unitary borough of North East Lincolnshire.
 Cleethorpes comprises three of the borough's sixteen wards: Croft Baker, Haverstoe and Sidney Sussex.
 Each ward returns three councillors, so Cleethorpes is represented by 9 of 42 members of the council.
 Cleethorpes does not have its own town council; however, the nine councillors form the Charter Trustees of the Town of Cleethorpes.

 Council wards and elected members

 North East Lincolnshire Council has three Council Wards within the area of Cleethorpes.
-As of 3 May 2018, the councillors are:
+As of 3 May 2025, the councillors are: